 The feeling of failure is a tough pill to swallow!
 When you’re struggling with self-confidence, it can be hard to do the things that usually come so quickly for other people.
-This feeling of failure leaves you questioning yourself, wondering what is next and how you can stop this feeling.
+This feeling of failure leaves you questioning yourself, wondering what is next and how you can stop thinking Im a failure.

 We’ve been there too.
 We know how it feels to feel like a complete failure.
 Feeling like a failure is something everyone has experienced at least once in their life, and we all have it in common.